dealroom-caching/power-law-ranking-data/README.md

-# LP Data Cache
+# Power Law Ranking Data Cache

-This repository contains automatically updated cache data for the LP ranking application.
+This repository contains automatically updated cache data for the power law ranking application.

 ## How it works